woossi0/suite/docs/usermanual/source/intro/installation/war/extensions.rst

      - GeoPackage extension for GeoServer
    * - ``jdbcconfig``
      - Database catalog and configuration extension for GeoServer.
 Use with ``cluster``.
+   * - ``inspire``
+     - Additional WMS and WFS metadata configuration for INSPIRE compliance
    * - ``mapmeter``
      - Mapmeter extension for GeoServer
    * - ``mongodb``